 If your system won’t finish a complete cycle, or keeps restarting for no reason, it could be due to a number of reasons like a faulty system, a strained system, or incorrect thermometer readings.
 An HVAC maintenance and repair company can better diagnose the issue and resolve it.

 Rapid rises in humidity could be the result of just incorrect settings, or a deeper issue like clogged coils.
 Make sure that the fans are not set to run continuously, and that the area is not being cooled too much.
 Because cooled air brings moisture in with it, its important to give areas time to dehumidify before letting more cold air in.
-If adjusting the settings doesn’t seem to make a difference, your HVAC system likely needs service.
+If adjusting the settings doesn’t seem to make a difference, your hospital HVAC needs fixed.

-How Can I Prevent Hospital HVAC Issues Like These?
+How Can I Fix Hospital HVAC Issues Like These?

-The best way to prevent issues in your hospital’s HVAC system is to make sure that it is receiving continuous preventative maintenance.
+The best way to resolve healthcare building HVAC issues is to make sure that it is receiving continuous preventative maintenance.
 This includes inspections, cleanings, filter changes and more.

 If you are ready to keep your HVAC system running smoothly and issue free, reach out to the team at PROAC Corp.
-We have years of experience working with hospitals in air quality testing, duct cleaning, mold remediation, and of course, HVAC maintenance and repair.
+We have years of experience working with hospitals in air quality testing, hospital duct cleaning services, mold remediation for hospitals, and of course, healthcare building HVAC coil repair.
 Start protecting your system from costly breakdowns and patient health risks by contacting PROAC today.